These DIY hose guides are made out of short pieces of rebar with small plastic orange golf balls.

-Even though my efforts weren’t very successful, it did make me realize that I, while I love flower gardening, I ADORE veggie gardening.
+Even though my efforts weren’t very successful, it did make me realize that I, while I love flower gardening, I ADORE vegetable gardening.
 There is something so satisfying in the knowledge that the food on our table is something I actually grew.

 The new veggie garden was planted in June and July, as well as a few plantings this past week in August when I returned from vacation.

 But watering it has become quite an exercise in avoiding the plants at the front of the garden between some of my rows.
 No matter how careful I am, I seem to trample the plants on the outer edges of the garden with my hose.

 So I made some of my own.
-Not as fancy as the store bought kind by any means but I think they will do the trick.
+They are not as fancy as the store bought kind by any means but I think they will do the trick.

 My husband’s friend Tom generously agreed to cut me 12 pieces of 24″ rebar for my DIY hose guides. (not new…he had it laying around and cut it for me for free.)

 They had small holes in them.
-I just cut into a group of three to make a larger hold and topped each piece of rebar, and ended up with enough for each row entry.
+I just cut into a group of three to make a larger hole and topped each piece of rebar, and ended up with enough for each row entry.

 Now my only problem is what my two large German Shepherd doggies will think when they see those 10 orange balls sitting there on the edge of the “THAT’S MINE!!
 AREA, OUT!!”

 There is only so much that Ashleigh and Sassy can do to obey.
 This may be a bit too much of a temptation.
 Time will tell. (it’ll also tell how well they work as hose guides.
-LOL)

 What sort of set up do you have in your garden for hose guides?